sinankalkan/CENG501-Spring2021/project_Kucukdemir/README.md

 First, the number of epochs used in their experiments is not mentioned in the original work.
 The other (and kind of related) problem is, I could not directly understand when to use scheduler to reduce learning rate from 10<sup>-3</sup> to 10<sup>-4</sup>.
 As a result, I skipped learning rate scheduling and did not implement it.

+Other than that, non-additive noise (i.e. Bernoulli noise) implementation is also missing in this project.

 # 3. Experiments and results

 ## 3.1.
 Experimental setup